 Many national and international publications, books, scientific journals and monographs have used and published my photographs.
 Hoping to inspire people and ignite young minds about the need for wildlife conservation, I eagerly implicates myself in wildlife conservation and related projects by contributing scientific images to various organizations across the world.
 I have delivered lectures to various sections of the society, covering aspects ranging from photography to conservation practices.

-I’m currently working as a Deputy Manager - Bioinformatics and GIS, in FES, Anand and the Principal Architect of IBIS Portals.
+I’m currently working as a Senior Program Manager – Bioinformatics and GIS, in FES, Anand and the Principal Architect of IBIS Portals.

 Thanks for visiting